EyasuTeshome/shifttracker/orientation/daily-presence-in-remote-environments-v2.md

 - Recognize attendance and engagement as two aspects of daily presence.
 - Recognize punctuality as a form of respect and key to success in global remote work.
-- Describe the MV attendance score and attendance policy.
+- Describe the MV attendance score and policy.
-- Describe the MV engagement policy.
+- Describe the MV engagement score and policy.

 ### Estimated time: 0.25h